 Lightroom presets are nothing more than saved adjustments made to an image.
 They become one-click adjustments that bring back the saved settings.
 They are mainly for efficiency in your workflow rather than aesthetic purposes.
 For inspiration for the latter, to get some photographic ideas, look at more photographs and try to understand what appeals to you and why.
 The question is what settings to save and transfer to other photographs you may have.
-My practice and recommendation to you is to make the presets as granular as possible; a few adjustments per preset.
+My practice and recommendation to you are to make the presets as granular as possible; a few adjustments per preset.
 Yes, they will require more mouse clicks but we are talking about a few extra seconds.
 If you build your actions with too many adjustments, and yes “too many” is vague, you may find yourself removing some of these adjustments after you apply them.

 The hidden benefit of building and using your own presets, which is probably more important than the presets you end up with, is that you will learn how to use the tools in Lightroom to produce the type of work that speaks for you.
 Here are a few simple guidelines that I use that may help in your thinking, of course, there are exceptions.
 Also know that there will be others who will tell you otherwise, you decide!
 These are the points I try to observe: